Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 Age range: 2-8 years

-The PlanePal airplane beds for toddler and young children is an inflatable foot rest made of smooth black vinyl which is simple to use: blow it up and position in your child’s foot space.
+This inflatable foot rest made of smooth black vinyl which is simple to use: blow it up and position in your child’s foot space.

 The inventors have designed in flexibility by allowing you to use it in three ways: lengthways in line with the seat ideal if you have the extra space at the bulkhead bassinet position), widthways across the seat base, or upside down.
-That’s because the Plane Pal is T-shaped and wider at the top than the bottom, so if you’re struggling to squeeze it in behind the seat in front, just flip it on its head.

 It takes just over two minutes to inflate using a hand pump, which comes in the Plane Pal carry case along with the mattress.

 Pros: Packs up small, easy to set up.
+An adult or older child will like this even more at the bulkhead row.

 Cons: Can be a bit fiddly with the pump.
 For a full PlanePal review on Singapore Airlines see here